RIPE-NCC/rpki-validator/rpki-validator-app/README.txt

 ------------------

+You can override the default settings of the RPKI Validator by editing the configuration file at the following location:

+  conf/rpki-validator.conf

-You can override the default settings of the RPKI Validator by editing the configuration file.
-If you want to be sure that future upgrades do not override your local changes, you may want to make a local copy of the configuration file and refer to it explicitly using the -c option.
+If you want to be sure that future upgrades do not overwrite your local changes, you may want to make a local copy of the configuration file and refer to it explicitly using the -c option.
+For usage, please refer to the configuration file comments.

-Usage:

-  ui.http.port         Start the web user interface on the specified port.
-                       Default: 8080

-  ui.kiosk.enable      In kiosk mode the application will be accessible read-only to
-                       anyone, but any action or update will require authentication with a username and password.
-                       Default: false

-  ui.kiosk.user        Kiosk mode username
-                       Default: admin

-  ui.kiosk.pass        Kiosk mode password
-                       Default: admin

-  rtr.port             Allow RPKI-capable routers to connect on the specified port.
-                       Default: 8282

-  rtr.send-notify      Stop the server from sending notify messages when it has updates.
-                       Default: true

-  rtr.close-on-error   Stop the server from closing connections when it receives fatal
-                       errors.
-                       Default: true

-  In addition, you can change the location of any of the files and working directories this application uses.
-All paths are relative to where the rpki-validator.sh script is installed.

 Notes on kiosk mode
 -------------------

+In kiosk mode the application will be accessible read-only to anyone, but any action or update will require authentication with a username and password.
 This a basic, experimental feature.
 Kiosk mode is merely intended to prevent unauthorised people from making (accidental) changes.
 The password you configure is stored in plain text.
 When a user enters the credentials, they are sent unencrypted.
 Lastly, the credentials remain valid for the entire browser session, so you need to quit your browser to log out.

 Configuring additional Java Virtual Machine (JVM) options